Anthony-Hackman/Pydex/README.md

 **Pokédex CLI** a Python based command line tool that retrieves and displays detailed information about Pokémon using data from the [PokéAPI](https://pokeapi.co/).
 The application supports queries by both name and ID, returning a readable output in the terminal.

-**DexUI**: A User Interface (UI) created using logic from app.py, with populated data by pokeapi/fetch.py.
+**DexUI**: A User Interface (UI) utilizing the PyQt6 library for visual elements; built around app.py, with populated data by pokeapi/fetch.py.

 ---